 My back feels good in the position I am in.

-The third step is to expand my gratitude beyond the observation in my space to create a short statement.
+Expand my gratitude beyond the observation of my environment and create a short statement.

 I am grateful I have a thoughtful husband who gave me a beautiful decoration.